-You can also watch 2018’s Elements of Sustainability Lectures at any time, now available through Earth Day 2020.
+All lectures, including 2018’s Elements of Sustainability Lectures, are now available through Earth Day 2020.

 Disclaimer: These presentations are provided in good faith for informational purposes only.
 These presentations represent the views, opinions and recommendations of the presenters.
 Dow and the presentation sponsors assume no obligation or liability.